-Most of the time, during the working weekdays, a retail investor is only able to track the price movement of her portfolio due to wide penetration of smartphone apps and mobile internet availability.
+Most of the time, during the working weekdays, a retail investor is only able to track the price movement of her portfolio due to the wide penetration of smartphone apps and mobile internet availability.
 However, only tracking of share prices is not sufficient for effective monitoring of portfolio performance.

 C) On the Weekends:

 The only time when a retail investor has some time at her disposal when she can analyse companies, read their annual reports, quarterly results filings, exchange disclosures etc. is on weekends.
-However, it is the same time, which she and her family expect to spend with each other after 5-6 days of exhausting working week.
+However, it is the same time, which she and her family expect to spend with each other after 5-6 days of an exhausting working week.

-Weekend is the only time available with the retail investor & her family for recreational, entertainment & bonding activities.
+The weekend is the only time available with the retail investor & her family for recreational, entertainment & bonding activities.
 Therefore, the retail investor finds it difficult to devote time to her equity investments on the weekends as well.

-Therefore, it would be evident to retail investor that the key issue faced by her is lack of time.
+Therefore, it would be evident to a retail investor that the key issue faced by her is lack of time.
 All her equity investing strategies should be centred on this key parameter so that she is able to devote sufficient time to her family, equity portfolio as well as other commitments.